Minnesota National Guard family celebrates Month of the Military Child across continents

-U.S. Army Staff Sgt.
-Nicholas Novotny, a motor transport operator assigned to the Minnesota National Guard’s 34th Infantry Division stand for a photo with his wife, Sara.
 Each April, the Department of Defense comes together to recognize and support military children, honoring them during the Month of the Military Child.
-While deployed for the first time, Novotny is also celebrating the Month of the Military Child.
-(Submitted Photo)
+For some Minnesota National Guard service members this celebration looks a little different than in years past.

+For almost half of the Soldiers assigned to Headquarters and Headquarters Battalion, 34th Infantry Division, this April, marks their first Month of the Military Child spent overseas.
+Staff Sgt.
+Nicholas Novotny, a motor transport operator originally serving with Charlie Company, 1347th Division Sustainment Support Battalion, is among those on their first deployment to the Middle East.

+As Novotny serves, his journey intertwines with that of his wife, Sara, and their three children, Nora, Marvin, and Vohn, as they all navigate the unique challenges of having a parent who serves.

 |Date Taken: